Foods that help make your butt bigger can include those high in dietary protein like salmon, eggs, legumes, and more.

 Enjoy it or other protein powders after your workouts by blending them with milk, fruits, and veggies to bump up your shake’s butt-boosting benefits.

-In addition to this flavorful fruit’s supply of healthy fats, protein, and fiber, it’s rich in vitamin C, potassium, vitamin B6, and magnesium (30).
+In addition to this flavorful fruit’s supply of healthy fats, protein, and fiber, it is rich in vitamin C, potassium, vitamin B6, and magnesium (

-Another study noted that drinking milk after working out helps increase your body’s efficiency in using amino acids to support protein synthesis, which is especially important when it comes to growing your hiney (
+Research has also found that drinking milk after working out helps increase your body’s efficiency in using amino acids to support protein synthesis, which is especially important when it comes to growing your heinie (

 Pumpkin seeds are a delicious and nutritious snack option for a balanced, booty-building diet.

-These seeds are also rich in magnesium, providing 40% of your daily needs in a single ounce (28 grams) (37).
+These seeds are also rich in magnesium.
+They provide 40% of your daily needs in a single ounce (28 grams) (

-Not only does your body use magnesium for muscle function and metabolism, but it may also need more of this nutrient after physical activity — making it even more important to get enough magnesium-rich foods in your diet (
+Not only does your body use magnesium for muscle function and metabolism, but it may also need more of this nutrient after physical activity.
+This makes it even more important to get enough magnesium-rich foods in your diet (

 Like other dairy products, Greek yogurt provides both slow- and fast-digesting protein, which can aid muscle growth to enlarge your glutes.

-A study in 30 people showed that consuming Greek yogurt as part of a 12-week training program improved muscle thickness, strength, and body composition more than a placebo (
+One study found that consuming Greek yogurt as part of a 12-week training program improved muscle thickness, strength, and body composition more than a placebo for its 30 participants (

-Tofu, which is produced from condensed soy milk, pack 10 grams of protein per 3.5 raw ounces (100 grams), plus a good amount of manganese, calcium, selenium, and phosphorus (42).
+Tofu, which is produced from condensed soy milk, packs 10 grams of protein per 3.5 raw ounces (100 grams), plus a good amount of manganese, calcium, selenium, and phosphorus (

 Soy protein from foods like tofu can be incredibly beneficial for broadening your backside.

-Although more research is needed on nut butters themselves, some studies suggest that adding nuts to your diet could promote muscle building.
+Although more research is needed on nut butters, some studies suggest that adding nuts to your diet could promote muscle building.